CromwellCMS/Cromwell/website/docs/development/frontend-dependencies.md

 }
 ```

 Transformation happens when you run Cromwell CMS bundler via `npx cromwell build`.
-Bundler points Frontend dependencies to the global store (for all Plugins to reuse) and generates meta info files.
+Bundler will point imports to the global store in the code (for all Plugins to reuse) and generates additional meta info files.
 When the CMS needs to display a Plugin, it reads its meta info file, loads and executes Frontend dependencies first, then executes code of the Plugin.

 Note that you don't have to include React because it used by the CMS core, so it is a Default Frontend dependency.
 Default Frontend dependencies are always bundled with Themes, and they are initially available in the global store to use.
 There's the list of such dependencies: @apollo/client, @cromwell/core, @cromwell/core-frontend, @loadable/component, react, react-dom, react-html-parser, react-is, tslib, react-resize-detector, pure-react-carousel, react-image-lightbox